Counter Surveillance Techniques: Your Ultimate Guide

 Physical surveillance involves the direct observation or stalking of a target, while human surveillance often includes espionage activities:

-- Insider Threats: Employees or former employees who have access to sensitive information and systems pose significant risks.
+3. Insider Threats: Employees or former employees with access to sensitive information and systems pose significant risks.

-If you suspect that any of your spaces, such as offices, conference rooms, homes, vehicles, or other sensitive areas have been compromised, it is crucial to act swiftly and securely.
-Contact TSS, located in Colorado, from an alternative location using a device that is not compromised.
+If you suspect that any of your spaces, such as offices, conference rooms, homes, vehicles, or other sensitive areas, have been compromised, it is crucial to act swiftly and securely.
+Contact TSS in Colorado from an alternative location using a device that is not compromised.
 For a comprehensive approach to safeguarding your privacy and security, reach out through our contact form or call us at 719-301-3931 for a free consultation.

 Counter Surveillance Strategies